 Laurel and Litzow age-0 index

-Beach seine sampling of age-0 cod was conducted at two Kodiak Island bays during 2006-2023 and an expanded survey was conducted since 2018 at 13 additional bays on Kodiak Island, the Alaska Peninsula, and the Shumagin Islands (n = 3 - 9 fixed stations per bay, 95 total stations).
+Beach seine sampling of age-0 cod was conducted at two Kodiak Island bays during 2006-2023 (n = 8 fixed stations per bay, 16 total stations, stations sampled 4 times per year) and an expanded survey was conducted since 2018 at 13 additional bays on Kodiak Island, the Alaska Peninsula, and the Shumagin Islands (n = 3 - 9 fixed stations per bay, 95 total stations, stations sampled 1 – 2 time per year).
 Sampling occurred during July and August (days of year 184-240), within two hours of a minus tide at the long-term Kodiak sites, and within three hours of a low tide at the expanded survey sites.
 At all sites, a 36 m long, negatively buoyant beach seine was deployed from a boat and pulled to shore by two people standing a fixed distance apart on shore.
 Wings on the seine (13 mm mesh) were 1 m deep at the ends and 2.25 m in the middle with a 5 mm delta mesh cod end bag.
 The seine wings were attached to 25 m ropes for deployment and retrieval from shore.
 The seine was set parallel to and ~ 25 m, making the effective sampling area ~ 900 m 2 of bottom habitat.

 A model-based index of annual catch per unit effort (CPUE) for age-0 cod was used to resolve inter-annual differences in sampling across different bays and different days of the year.
 Specifically, a Bayesian zero-inflated negative binomial (ZINB) model was used invoking year as a categorical variable, day of year as a continuous variable, and site nested within bay as a group-level (random) effect.
 The day of year effect was modeled with thin plate regression splines to account for non-linear changes in abundance through the season and the number of basis functions was limited to 3 to avoid over-fitting data.
 This model was fit using Stan 2.21.0, R 4.0.2 and the brms package (Carpenter et al. 2017, Buerkner 2017, R Core Team 2022).
 The beach seine age-0 CPUE index showed the large 2012 year class and subsequent drop in CPUE for 2013-2016, and since 2016 there have been alternative small recruitment in 2019, 2021, and 2023 with larger recruitment in 2017, 2018, 2020, and 2022 (Table 2.11 and Fig. 2.24).